Constructing fold maps by surgery operations and their Reeb spaces: Introduction and fundamental notation and terminologies

 Homology and homotopy groups and more precisely, the homeomorphism and diffeomorphism types of manifolds admitting round fold maps were studied in \cite{kitazawa}, \cite{kitazawa2}, \cite{kitazawa3} and \cite{kitazawa4} under appropriate conditions by the author.
 For example, homology and homotopy groups of manifolds admitting round fold maps such that the inverse images of regular values are disjoint unions of spheres were studied in \cite{kitazawa2} and \cite{kitazawa3}.
 In addition, the following has been shown through explicit constructions of fold maps in \cite{kitazawa}, \cite{kitazawa2} or \cite{kitazawa4}.

-\begin{Prop} Let $m$ and $n$ be integers satisfying $m>n \geq 2$. \begin{enumerate} \item The total space of a smooth bundle over $S^n$ whose fiber is diffeomorphic to an almost-sphere admits a round fold map into ${\mathbb{R}}^n$ satisfying the following conditions.
+\begin{Prop}[ \cite{kitazawa}, \cite{kitazawa2} or \cite{kitazawa4}] Let $m$ and $n$ be integers satisfying $m>n \geq 2$. \begin{enumerate} \item The total space of a smooth bundle over $S^n$ whose fiber is diffeomorphic to a homootpy sphere $\Sigma$ obtained by gluing two copies of a standard closed disc on the boundaries by a diffeomorphism admits a round fold map into ${\mathbb{R}}^n$ satisfying the following conditions.

-\begin{enumerate} \item The singular set consists of $2$ connected components. \item The inverse image of a regular value in the connected component of the regular value set, which is an open disc, is a disjoint union of two copies of the mentioned almost-sphere and these almost-spheres are both fibers of the bundle. \end{enumerate} \item A smooth manifold represented as a connected sum of $l$ smooth manifolds regarded as the total spaces of smooth bundles over $S^n$ whose fibers are diffeomorphic to $S^{m-n}$ admits a round fold map into ${\mathbb{R}}^n$ satisfying the following conditions. \begin{enumerate} \item The inverse image of each regular value is a disjoint union of standard spheres and regarded as a fiber of a smooth bundle above. \item The number of connected components of the inverse image of a regular value in the connected component of the regular value set, which is an open disc, is $l$. \end{enumerate} \end{enumerate} \end{Prop}
+\begin{enumerate} \item The singular set consists of $2$ connected components. \item The inverse image of a regular value in the connected component of the regular value set, which is an open disc, is a disjoint union of two copies of the homotopy sphere $\Sigma$ and these homotopy spheres are both fibers of the bundle. \end{enumerate} \item A smooth manifold represented as a connected sum of $l$ smooth manifolds regarded as the total spaces of smooth bundles over $S^n$ whose fibers are diffeomorphic to $S^{m-n}$ admits a round fold map into ${\mathbb{R}}^n$ satisfying the following conditions. \begin{enumerate} \item The inverse image of each regular value is a disjoint union of standard spheres and regarded as a fiber of a smooth bundle above. \item The number of connected components of the inverse image of a regular value in the connected component of the regular value set, which is an open disc, is $l$. \end{enumerate} \end{enumerate} \end{Prop}

-Note that explicit constructions help us to know precise structures of manifolds such as topological properties of submanifolds obtained as inverse images of regular values and that they will help us to study manifolds by the theory of fold maps easy to handle, but constructions are often difficult except cases such as special generic maps and some round fold maps mentioned here.
+Note that explicit constructions are fundamental problems in the theory of fold maps, that succeeding in constructions help us to know precise structures of manifolds such as topological properties of submanifolds obtained as inverse images of regular values and that they will help us to study manifolds by the theory of fold maps easy to handle.
+However, constructions are often difficult except cases such as special generic maps and some round fold maps mentioned here.